 Our primary focus is the development of new plays.
 This dynamic process of building new work demands a specific kind of designer: an artist with the visual fluency and the flexibility to communicate evocatively and effectively, an acute intellect able to analyze the structure of a script as it is formed, and an adventurer with courage enough to trust that the collaborative process will lead to an exciting destination.

 Study for the MFA in design is an intensive three-year program dedicated to the education of artists for the professional theatre.
 The program serves students of imagination who are committed to the theatre and who aspire to be artistic visionaries of the future who are adept in techniques and methods for creating new works.
-Whatever a student’s background—theatre, art, architecture, fashion, or other fields—the program aims to develop artists who will work as professional designers for the performing arts.
+The program aims to develop artists who will work as professional designers for the performing arts.

 Degree requirements

-MFA Design candidates complete from 69 to 82 hours of course work and three to four design assignments:
+• MFA Design candidates complete 70 hours of course work and at least six design assignments.

 The program faculty must approve substitutions for any course in a student's plan of study.
 A typical plan of study in the graduate design program follows.